About Taxi

 Taxi allows you to write queries for data without worrying where the data is served from.
 It is not tied to one specific underlying technology, and so is independent of databases, APIs, etc.

-Taxi can partially describe:
+Taxi can describe:

 • Databases